rangesecurity/private-wrapper/README.md

-# confidential-blink-api
+# Confidential Blink API

-API for confidential blinks
+Provides an API that can be used for confidential transfer blinks, and also as a general API for use with frontends to facilitate interaction with the confidential token extension

 ## Testing